 Next steps

-After finalizing the remedial action decision, the MPCA will design and implement the cleanup as well as monitor the soil, groundwater, and soil vapor to verify that cleanup efforts were successful.
+After finalizing the remedial action decision, the MPCA will design and implement the cleanup and monitor the soil, groundwater, and soil vapor to verify that cleanup efforts were successful.